iobroker-community-adapters/ioBroker.openknx/README.md

 Searches via a standardized protocol all available KNX IP Gateways on the given network interface.

 ### Frames delay [ms]
 This settings protects the KNX bus from data flooding by limiting data frames to a certain rate.
-Not sent frames are put into a fifo buffer.
+Not sent frames are delay until the delay time since last send on bus is elapsed.
+If more send requests are waiting, send order is random.
 If you experience disconnects from your KNX IP Gateway  in the log then increase this number.

 ### Add only new Objects
 If checked, the import will skip overwriting existing communication objects.